 The subject land slopes towards Stringybark Creek to the south-west and contains a small area mapped as Coastal Wetlands.
+The wetland and associated vegetation is a GDE although likely does not solely rely on groundwater for survival.
 Due to the installation of the infiltration basin and the need to undertake excavation, the proposed development will result in limited surface run-off into these waterbodies once constructed.
 There will be some minor surface run-off from the BMP area where native vegetation will be retained and enhanced however, this is unlikely to increase beyond current levels.

 A small amount of native vegetation will be removed that forms part of the riparian corridor for Narrabeen Creek and is associated with areas mapped as Coastal Wetlands.
-The extent of this native vegetation is in the form of the edge of the area of PCT 1795 within the subject land.
+The extent of this native vegetation is in the form of the edge of the area of PCT 4006 within the subject land.
 This area comprises Casuarina individuals and covers a total of 0.05 ha.
 As such, the extent of impacts would be minor.